promptmike/github-learn-notes/github-foundations-part-1-of-2/07-manage-your-work-with-github-projects/unit-8-of-8-summary.md

 - Automate and organise
 - Use layouts such as boards, tables and timelines
 - Automate with default workflows
-- Convert checklist itmes to sub-issues
+- Convert checklist items to sub-issues

 > GitHub Projects is a powerful and improved tool for organising, automating and gaining insights on projects at scale